Can you freeze lemons? Yes, you can! Let me share with you my failsafe guide to freezing lemons, oranges, and limes.

-For Zero Waste Week I’m aiming to further reduce the amount of food I waste.
+I’m always aiming to further reduce the amount of food I waste.
 I’ve already made strides with this, but undoubtedly there is still more that I could do.
-Citrus fruit can be hard to compost so it’s a good idea to use up as much of it up as possible: with this guide you can use pretty much all of the lemon up with very little waste.
+Citrus fruit can be hard to compost so it’s a good idea to use as much of it up as possible.
+With this guide, you can use pretty much all of the fruit with very little waste.

-Yes, when it comes to citrus fruit, such as lemons, you can freeze the zest and juice of citrus fruits, and, the best part, freeze individual slices of citrus fruit.
+Yes, when it comes to citrus fruit, such as lemons, you can freeze the zest and juice, and, the best part, freeze individual slices.
 Isn’t that pretty revolutionary?!
-As a keen gin drinker the idea of always having a slice of lime to hand is pretty good!
-There’s so many times when I’ve gone to have a cheeky glass of gin and tonic of an evening and not had a slice of lime!
+As a keen gin drinker, the idea of always having a slice of lime to hand is pretty good!

 The only part of a lemon I’m now disposing of is the pith – this composts much more effectively than when I was composting lemon peel.
-So, in honour of Zero Waste Week I’ve created the ultimate guide to freezing lemons, oranges and limes.
-Enjoy!
+Let me show you how!

 I’ve found freezing lemon zest to be really good when a recipe calls for the juice of a lemon but not the zest.

 To freeze the zest all I do is grate the lemon skin with a small grater, and then pop the zest into an ice-cube tray.
 I then add a few drops of lemon juice to the zest.
-Freezing lemons in this manner means it’s really easy to pop out one portion of zest when I need it, and the juice keeps the zest nice and hydrated.
+Freezing lemons in this manner mean that it’s really easy to pop out one portion of zest when I need it, and the juice keeps the zest nice and hydrated.

 I’ve tried a few methods of freezing lemon zest.
 Some people say to just add the zest to a small tub in the freezer, but you then have to chisel off some zest when you need to use it.
 Portioning the zest before you freeze it helps avoid this need for chiseling!